MinBZK/.github/profile/README.md

 - code completely public and accessible
 - code sourced from private repository here or elsewhere
-- code that was made public due to a Woo request making it focused on transparency and not reuse.
+- code that was made public due to a Woo request making it focused on transparency and not reuse